Skip to content

 Water filter · faucet

-A tool-free faucet-mount system whose Elite filter is NSF certified to 42 and 53 for chlorine and lead reduction.
+A tool-free faucet-mount system whose FR-200 filter is WQA Gold Seal certified to NSF/ANSI 42, 53 and 401 for chlorine, lead, asbestos, benzene, VOCs and microplastics.

 Composite (0-10), water-v1.0